YMMV: Ned's Declassified School Survival Guide

 - Ensemble Darkhorse: Coconut Head.
 Full stop.

-- Gordy also qualifies, as he was elevated from a recurring role in Season 1 to a starring role in Seasons 2 and 3.
+- Gordy also qualifies, as he was elevated from a recurring role in the first season to a starring role in the second and third seasons.

 - Family-Unfriendly Aesop: The Class Clown episode.
 While it is true that being amusing can lighten the tension in a School Environment, the episode encourage the viewer to clown around, even if it results in you getting in trouble.